gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ### B. InfluxDB Check

 Let's check our InfluxDB to see if the data made it there.
 Go to `http://your-pi:8086` and sign in with the credentials from your installation.

-Then go to `Data Explorer` and run a query for `ldds75` by pasting in the query below and hitting "Submit".
+Go to `Data Explorer` (the graphy icon on the left menu) and run a query for `ldds75` by pasting in the query below and hitting "Submit".
 Hit the `View Raw Data` button (not circled in the image).
 You should see your data there.

 ![InfluxDB query](/images/tutorial-extras/004-images/influxdb-data-explorer.png)